 50 Year Award Recipients

-Congratulations to the below individuals who, according to the records from the State of Ohio Board of Embalmers and Funeral Directors, have reached reached their 50th anniversary of obtaining and retaining his or her professional license during 2024.
-In recognition of this extraordinary accomplishment, the Ohio Funeral Directors Association (OFDA) will be honoring these individuals during the awards ceremony on Wednesday, April 24, 2024, in the Regent Ballroom during the OFDA 144th Convention and Exhibition.
+Congratulations to the following individuals who, according to records from the State of Ohio Board of Embalmers and Funeral Directors, will celebrate their 50th anniversary of obtaining and maintaining their professional licenses in 2026.
+In recognition of this extraordinary milestone, the Ohio Funeral Directors Association (OFDA) will honor these individuals during the awards ceremony on Tuesday, April 28, 2026, in the Regent Ballroom at the OFDA 146th Convention and Exhibition.

 50-Year Award Recipient